globaltravelreport/global-travel-report/content/articles/top-noise-cancelling-headphones-for-travelers.md

 ---
 title: Top Noise-Cancelling Headphones for Travelers
-summary: "  When planning your next getaway, don't overlook one of the most essential travel accessories—a good pair of noise-cancelling headphones.
-With the abil..."
+summary: '  When planning your next getaway, don''t overlook one of the most essential travel accessories—a good pair of noise-cancelling headphones.
+With the abil...'
-date: '2025-04-09T18:21:45.912Z'
+date: '2025-04-16T13:48:55.973Z'
 country: Global
 type: Travel Tips
 imageUrl: 'https://images.unsplash.com/photo-1473496169904-658ba7c44d8a'